dimarval/motel-activerecord/README.md

 * Adds multi-tenant functionality to ActiveRecord.
 * Multiple databases, one for each tenant.
+* Databases of tenants may be in different locations.
 * Tenant connection details are stored keying them by the name on a database or redis server.
 * Use with or without Rails.